ronkow/solr-learning-to-rank/README.md

 # solr-learning-to-rank

-The website https://www.ronkow.com/grammar/ is currently being migrated to a new web server.
+The website is at https://www.ronkow.com/grammar/
-It will not be available for the time being.

-Developed with invaluable help from https://github.com/sujitpal/ltr-examples
+This project was developed with invaluable help from https://github.com/sujitpal/ltr-examples